The symplectic geometry of closed equilateral random walks in 3-space: Comparison with existing work, conclusion and future directions. Comparison with existing work, conclusion and future directions

 Now that we have laid out the symplectic theory of random walks and a few of its consequences, it is time to look back and see how we can reconcile this point of view with the existing understanding of closed random walks.
-In the methods of Moore and Grosberg~\cite{Moore:2005fh} and Diao et. al.~\cite{Diao:2011ie}, closed random walks are generated incrementally, using distributions derived from the pdf $\Phi_n(\vec{\ell}\,)$ given in~\eqref{eq:ftc pdf v2} for the end-to-end distance of a random walk of $n$ steps.
-To review, the key idea is that if we have taken $m-1$ steps of an $n$-step closed walk and arrived at the $m$-th vertex~$\vec{v}_m$, the pdf of the next vertex $\vec{v}_{m+1}$ (conditioned on the steps we have already taken) is given by
+In the methods of Moore and Grosberg~\cite{Moore2005fh} and Diao et al.~\cite{Diao2011ie}, closed random walks are generated incrementally,\vadjust{\goodbreak} using distributions derived from the p.d.f. $\Phi_n(\vec{\ell} )$ given in~(\ref{eqftcpdfv2}) for the end-to-end distance of a random walk of $n$ steps.
+To review, the key idea is that if we have taken $m-1$ steps of an $n$-step closed walk and arrived at the $m$th vertex~$\vec{v}_m$, the p.d.f. of the next vertex $\vec{v}_{m+1}$ (conditioned on the steps we have already taken) is given by

-which is some complicated product of piecewise-polynomial $\Phi_k(\vec{\ell}\,)$ functions.
-We can sample $\vec{v}_{m+1}$ from this distribution and hence generate the rest of the walk iteratively.
+which is some complicated product of piecewise-polynomial $\Phi_k(\vec {\ell} )$ functions.
+We can sample $\vec{v}_{m+1}$ from this distribution, and hence generate the rest of the walk iteratively.

 From the moment polytope point of view, the situation is considerably simpler.
 First, we observe that everything in the equation above can be expressed in terms of diagonal lengths in the fan triangulation polytope, since the length of the vector $\vec{\ell}$ is the only thing that matters in the formula for $\Phi_k(\vec{\ell})$.
-If we let $\vec{v}_1 = \vec{0}$ by convention, then conditioning on $\vec{v}_1, \dots, \vec{v}_m$ is simply restricting our attention to the slice of the moment polytope given by setting the diagonal lengths $d_1 = |\vec{v}_3|, d_2 = |\vec{v}_4|, \dots, d_{m-2} = |\vec{v}_m|$.
-The pdf $P(\vec{v}_{m+1}|\vec{v}_1, \dots, \vec{v}_m)$ is then the projection of the measure on this slice of the moment polytope to the coordinate $d_{m-1}$.
-This distribution is piecewise-polynomial precisely because it is the projection of Lesbegue measure on a convex polytope with a finite number of faces.
+If we let $\vec{v}_1 = \vec{0}$ by convention, then conditioning on $\vec {v}_1, \ldots, \vec{v}_m$ is simply restricting our attention to the slice of the moment polytope given by setting the diagonal lengths $d_1 = |\vec{v}_3|, d_2 = |\vec{v}_4|, \ldots, d_{m-2} = |\vec{v}_m|$.
+The p.d.f. $P(\vec{v}_{m+1}|\vec{v}_1, \ldots, \vec{v}_m)$ is then the projection of the measure on this slice of the moment polytope to the coordinate $d_{m-1}$.
+This distribution is piecewise-polynomial precisely because it is the projection of Lebesgue measure on a convex polytope with a finite number of faces.